tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 Simply raises the ship's maximum Armour (i.e. hit points).

-Due to a bug with Repair Facility, ships whose shields are depleted will only repair to the ship's base maximum Armor, while ships with shields intact can actually increase above their maximum.
+Due to a bug with Repair Facility, ships whose shields are depleted will only repair to the ship's base maximum Armour, while ships with shields intact can actually increase above their maximum.
 See [bugs](../game-mechanics/bugs.html) and
 [Repair Facility](../game-mechanics/building-behaviour.html#repair-facility).